allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 <img alt="Airflow DAG visualisation" src="/img/articles/2019-10-06-design-for-failure/airflow.png" />

-You can also include some anti-fraud validation logic in such a job (or any other kind of filtering logic for that matter) in order to recognize fraudulent clicks and treat them appropriately, e.g. not count them in statistics and refund their cost.
+You can also include some anti-fraud validation logic in such a job (or any other kind of filtering logic for that matter) in order to recognize fraudulent clicks and to treat them appropriately, e.g. not count them in statistics and to refund their cost.

 Also, in the case of any late events, you can run the job for the same day after a specified period of time to include them in the results.